A Tree Grew in Manhattan

-So when a few weeks ago I learned the news that someone in our midst took an ax to a gingko tree on the east side of West End Avenue just south of West 103rd Street, I reeled.
+So when a few weeks ago I learned the news that someone in our midst took an ax to a ginkgo tree on the east side of West End Avenue just south of West 103rd Street, I reeled.
 Surveillance video recorded a man leaving a nearby building around 2:30 a.m. one March night carrying a hatchet-like tool.
 In a manic, desperate or appallingly selfish act, this individual -- it seems -- hacked a crude waist-high ring around the tree's circumference.

 He's also planted an exuberant arrangement of Spring flowers in the tree's planters.
 One neighbor's defiant message to another that such an act will not stand unanswered.

 Who did it?
 And why?
 Much has been speculated.
 If caught and held responsible, the individual stands to pay a high price for this misdemeanor.
-The police have opened criminal mischief complaint 1274 and are pursuing a full investigation aided by a special counsel of NYC Parks Forestry Division and with the cooperation of the landlord of 872 West End Avenue, the building in front of which this gingko grows.
+The police have opened criminal mischief complaint 1274 and are pursuing a full investigation aided by a special counsel of NYC Parks Forestry Division and with the cooperation of the landlord of 872 West End Avenue, the building in front of which this ginkgo grows.
 Or grew.

 But I will never forget the ugliness that made it so.
 And I sincerely doubt that I am alone on West End Avenue.